nmach418/Teach-yourself-Golang/README.md

 *Why does one use it?
 It is more efficient than languages like Python and easier to use and understand than languages like C and C++.

 *What are the alternatives?
+Other Server-side languages... e.g., C++, Java, etc

 *What is it similar to?
+Not sure...

 *What is the history of this technology?
 It was created by Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson (Wikipedia)

 *Who built it and why?
-The individuals noted above
+The individuals noted above - because they didn't like C++ - they feel it is overly complex and burdensome.

 *Who is maintaining it?
 Google